 State law requires that the Assessors put aside funds from each tax levy in a reserve that is called an Overlay.
 This account is established in anticipation that a certain percentage of the tax levy may end up being abated.
 Individual tax abatements are paid out of this fund.
 The final amount of the overlay account is determined by the Assessors and added to the tax rate without appropriation, and is usually set at anywhere from 1% to 2.5% of the tax levy.
 In revaluation years, which occur every three years, the overlay account is usually set at a higher amount in anticipation of an increased number of abatements.
 In other years, the overlay is set closer to \$600,000.
-FY2016 was a revaluation year.
-In FY2017 the overlay was set at \$600,000 and in FY18 it will be set at \$600,000.
+In FY2018 the overlay was set at \$600,000 and in FY19 it will be set at \$800,000, because it is a revaluation year.
 Any surplus left in an overlay account is appropriated by Town Meeting in much the same manner as free cash.
 Below is a chart showing the disposition of Overlay funds for the last three years, showing a total remaining balance of approximately \$1,217,427.
-From these reserve balances, \$500,000 is proposed to be declared surplus and be used in FY2018; \$200,000 as part of the usual amount declared surplus by the Assessors and an additional \$300,000 the Assessors have asked to be appropriated to cover upcoming revaluation costs.
+From these reserve balances, \$200,000 is proposed to be declared surplus and be used in FY2019.